-- Enter the domain address of your competitor at the Search Bar.
-For eg. Neilpatel.com
+- Enter the domain address of your competitor at the Search Bar—for example, Neilpatel.com.

 - Choose the demographic location.
 In this tutorial, I am choosing the US.

-You can refer my gif to see how I used this tool
+You can refer to my gif to see how I used this tool

-Once, you hit the search button, you will see the search results for that domain.
-In this tutorial, we have used neilpatel.com And hence, all data related to neilpatel.com can be accessed here.
+Once you hit the search button, you will see the search results for that domain.
+In this tutorial, we have used neilpatel.com.
+All data related to neilpatel.com can be accessed here.

 - Position Changes

-Let’s see what data does each section provide.
+Let’s see what data does each section provides.

 The first one is the overview section.
-The purpose of this section is to give an outlook on all the data available about the domain you are analyzing in the subsequent sections.
-Let me explain in detail, each and every type of data available here.
+The purpose of this section is to give an outlook on all the data available about the domain you are analyzing in the subsequent areas.
+Let me explain in detail each and every type of data available here.

-The Estimated Traffic graph will show you how the website’s traffic has grown over a period of time.
-In this example, the traffic has grown steadily.
+The Estimated Traffic graph will show you how the website’s traffic has grown over some time.
+In this example, traffic has grown steadily.

-The keywords graph plots the time frame vs the number of organic keywords for which the website has been ranked for.
-If you place your mouse cursor over any of the bars, then it will show you the number of organic keywords at the top 3, 4-10, 11-20, 21-50 and 51-100 positions in the search results.
+The keywords graph plots the time frame versus the number of organic keywords for which the website has been ranked.
+If you place your mouse cursor over any of the bars, then it will show you the number of organic keywords at the top 3, 4-10, 11-20, 21-50, and 51-100 positions in the search results.

 You can even alter the graph by checking and unchecking the keyword positions.

-For example, if you have checked only the top 3 and left the remaining unchecked, then you can identify the growth/drop pattern of keywords ranked in top 3 positions.
+For example, if you have checked only the top 3 and left the remaining unchecked, you can identify the growth/drop pattern of keywords ranked in the top 3 positions.

-By this way, you can also keep track if the website is losing its top positions or not.
+In this way, you can also keep track of the website is losing its top positions or not.

 Top Organic Keywords list provides you the top organic keywords for which the website is getting more and more traffic.
 It also indicates the position changes for these top keywords.

-Under the new tab, you can find out which new keywords are bringing in more and more traffic.
+Under the new tab, you can find out which new keywords bring in more and more traffic.